smitdave/MASH-Main/MASH-dev/SeanWu/README.md

 ## Work Queue

+### Debugging:
+* PfSI.Setup in MACRO and MICRO need to be de-coupled.
+MACRO setup should only target objects from MACRO and MICRO setup should only target objects from MICRO.

 ### MACRO:
 * Support initial simulations on Bioko Island data through bugfixes.
   * Recommended Bug Fixes, from DTCitron (10/31/17)